 You’ll notice is that this is a different approach from what prospects would normally hear.
 I’m breaking the pattern.

-Prospects expect you to sound smooth, enthusiastic, and pushy.
+Prospects expect you to sound smooth, enthusiastic, and pushy on phone sales calls.
 Instead, script out a call opening that’s unexpected—and then say it in a tone that’s slow, and almost a little bit hesitant.
 They’ll be thinking to themselves, “Is this a salesperson?
 Is it someone else?
 I don’t know.”